We care about protecting the privacy of our website visitors; this policy sets out how we will deal with your personal information.

 Flash cookies are stored on your device in much the same way as permanent cookies but your browser manages them differently.
 That is, when you delete cookies using your browser controls, Flash cookies are not affected.
 Flash cookies can also back up data stored in a regular cookie.
 So, a website may recognise you on your next visit if a Flash cookie has backed up the data from a regular cookie prior to its deletion.

 If you wish to disable or delete a Flash cookie, please see Adobe Flash Player Security Settings.
-On the other hand, if you use Firefox, you can get the BetterPrivacy add-on that will detect and delete Flash cookies.
+On the other hand, if you use Firefox, you can get a number of add-on that will detect and delete Flash cookies.
 Please bear in mind though, if you disable Flash cookies you may be unable to watch video clips on our site.

-It’s also usual to divide cookies into two groups; that is first party and third party cookies:
+It’s also usual to divide cookies into two groups:

 First party cookies are cookies set by the website whose name appears in the browser’s URL (address) field.